clash-streaming/clash-streaming.github.io/pages/physical_graph.md

 * `JoinResultRule`: if a tuple arrives at the stream `incomingStreamName`, then join it using `predicates` and use emerging results as tuples for `relationName`.
 * `StreamSendRule`: if a new tuple for `relationName` is produced, send it to stream `outgoingStreamName`

-## Examples

-### BiStream

-For a BiStream like join between `r` and `s`, that results in relation `rs`, the following setup could be used:

-Nodes like above:

-* input for r
-* input for s
-* output for rs
-* r-store
-* s-store

-In order to store tuples from r at the r-store:

-* edge from input-r to the r-store with shuffle label
-* a XXXXXX store rule

-For probing tuples from r with previously arrived tuples at the s-store:

-* edge from input-r to the s-store with all label
-* a JoinResultRule at the s-store with the given predicate and relation rs

-Vice versa for tuples from s.

 ## Partitioning Methods

 Similar to Storm, in this Physical graph each node represents potentially multiple running instances and the edges between the nodes indicate communication flow.
 This means, we have to indicate, which message is sent to which instance of the component represented by a node.